-Ed's note: Micellar water on a cotton pad does a similar job if you're in a pinch, or if you find a wipe method easier for your first step (because we've all had those late/tired/drunk/can't-be-bothered nights!).
+A good oil-based cleanser should be able to remove even your most budge-proof best mascara without too much hard work.
+"Apply it to dry skin to help break down impurities," says Williams.
+"Next, massage into the face before rinsing off."
+One of the best micellar waters on a cotton pad does a similar job if you're in a pinch, or if you find a wipe method easier for your first step (we've all had those late/tired/drunk/can't-be-bothered nights!)

-“I really love oil-based cleansing balms, like Then I Met You Living Cleansing Balm, for this,” recommends Charlotte.
-In this award-winning balm, hero antioxidant sea buckthorn oil blends luxuriously well with persimmon extract, olive oil, and vitamin E to melt the day's makeup, sunscreen, and sebum away without leaving an oily, filmy cast.
+“I really love oil-based cleansing balms, like Then I Met You Living Cleansing Balm, for this,” recommends Cho.
+Hero antioxidant sea buckthorn oil blends luxuriously with persimmon extract, olive oil, and vitamin E to meet the day's makeup, sunscreen, and sebum away without leaving an oily, filmy residue.

-This beauty industry fave (who doesn't trust a French pharmacy pick?) is dermatologist-tested and gently removes buildup, pollution, and stubborn makeup.
-We personally like using it on a Q-tip to spot-remove eyeliner and mascara smudges, as it doesn't sting around the eye area.
+This beauty industry favorite is dermatologist-tested and gently removes buildup, pollution, and stubborn makeup.
+We like using it on a Q-tip to spot-remove eyeliner and mascara smudges, as it doesn't sting around the eye area.

 Step 2: Finish with a water-based cleanser